Best Full Face Snorkel Masks – Reviews and Buying Advice

 Field of View

-Traditional masks restrict your view to where you have a good sight on what is in front of you but not much besides that.
+Traditional masks restrict your view to where you have a good sight of what is in front of you but not much besides that.
 Full face masks will not give you a full field of view but one that is much larger in comparison.

-You won’t get a full 180 degree view in all directions.
-With some better masks it is close to the 180 degrees though.
+You won’t get a full 180-degree view in all directions.
+With some better masks, it is close to 180 degrees though.

 Around the edges, you will see the frame of the mask and in some other areas, you will get a pretty distorted view due to the curving of the lens.

 That is not to say that a full-face snorkel mask does not have a tremendously better visible field compared to a traditional mask.
 You’ll see a lot more underwater than you would otherwise so it’s worth getting one of these snorkel masks.

 Another benefit of having a larger field of view is that you can see your snorkel buddies easily.
 That’s specifically important if you snorkel with your children and need to keep an eye on them.

 Quality and Shape of Lens

 None of the lenses of these full-face goggles is made from tempered glass.
 They all are made from polycarbonate or lesser quality plastics.

 The high-quality masks use polycarbonate lenses that are shatterproof.
 That means that if the lens breaks it will not disintegrate into sharp pieces but instead will stay in one piece.